 At present no such conclusions can be drawn.
-When compared to the available sanctions provided for other misdemeanours,210 etc, these sanctions cannot be seen to act dissuasively, nor that they can be considered as effective and proportionate.
+When compared to the available sanctions provided for other misdemeanours,226 etc, these sanctions cannot be seen as dissuasive, nor that they can be considered as effective and proportionate.

-209 Please have in mind that an average gross monthly salary in the country is approximately 450 euro.
-210 For example, the value of the fines for part of the discrimination cases equals the value of a fine for a throwing a cigarette bud on the street.
+226 For example, the value of the fines for part of the discrimination cases equals the value of a fine for a throwing a cigarette bud on the street.